 We offer three different types of holiday in Italy, so you can discover it just how you want to.
 Whichever tour you choose, you’ll benefit from the expertise and passion of the best Tour Directors in the business, stay in conveniently located hotels and enjoy the scenery between stops from a comfortable, air-conditioned coach.

-Ideal if you want to see it all, with convenient accommodation and a wide scope of itineraries
+Ideal if you want to see it all, with convenient accommodation, plenty of options to personalise and a wide scope of itineraries